 The Colorado Avalanche Hockey Club announced today that the organization will retire former Avalanche forward Milan Hejduk's No. 23 jersey on Saturday, January 6, 2018.
 Hejduk's No. 23 will be raised to the Pepsi Center rafters prior to the game against the Minnesota Wild, which is now scheduled for a 7 p.m. puck drop.

 The entire ceremony and game will be carried live on the Altitude Sports & Entertainment Network, and can also be heard on Altitude 950.
-Details and timing for the ceremony will be announced closer to the event.
+Fans are encouraged to be in their seats at 5:45 p.m. for the start of the program.

 Hejduk's No. 23 will be the sixth sweater number retired in the history of the Colorado Avalanche, joining Joe Sakic (#19), Peter Forsberg (#21), Patrick Roy (#33), Adam Foote (#52) and Ray Bourque (#77).